 "Fabo didn't mention anything?"
 Jamie hooked his arm around the waitress' waist.

 "Not a word."
-Fabo and I had spent this afternoon at the Welkom Inn on Soi 3.
-We spoke everything, but their project.
+Fabo and I had spent the afternoon at the Welkom Inn on Soi 3.
+We talked about everything, but their project.

 "He said he could keep a secret and did.
-Not many of the losers in this town can hold their sand.
-Big mouth drunks."
-Jamie was glaring at two football hooligans.
+Not many of the losers in this town can hold their sand."
+Jamie was glaring at two football hooligans at the end of the bar.
 He hated English soccer fans.